rubyworks/indexer/DOTRUBY.md

 Licenses is a list licenses the package is distributed under.
 The first MUST be the primary license.
-The names should be the short representations the licenses followed by a version number if it applies.
+The names should be the short representations the licenses with a version number if it applies.

     licenses:
       - GPL3
-      - Apache2.0
+      - Apache 2.0
       - MIT

 ### Requirements

 Requirements are the packages on which this package depends.
-Often, referred to as _dependencies_ we have chosen instead the use the term requirements becuase that is what the package actually does with them --it _requires_ them.
+Often, referred to as _dependencies_ we have chosen instead to use the term requirements becuase that is what Ruby actually does with them --it _requires_ them.
+Requirements is an array of hashes, composed of name, version, groups, development, engine and platform.

     requirements:
-      dotruby:
+      - name: dotruby
         version: 1.0.0
-        runtime: false
         groups: [build]

-NOTE: If we don't like this design of a "detail hash", and would rather a simple version hash, then we will have to have a separate field and it would have to use a group designation to determine runtime vs development, e.g.

-    requirements:
-      facets: 2.9+
-      dotruby: 1.0.0

-    requirement_groups:
-      facets: []  # or  [runtime]
-      dotruby: [build]
+        development: true

 ### Conflicts